 Please consult a board-certified veterinary behaviorist to obtain a proper diagnosis and for more information on this problem.
 Treating your dog with medication may be necessary to take the edge off his anxiety and enable you to implement a behavior modification training program.

-If the anxiety is mild, please ask for help by calling our Behavior Helpline @ (630)323-5637 as there are many more things we can suggest to help you and your new dog.
+If the anxiety is mild, please ask for help by calling us at (630)323-5630 as there are many more things we can suggest to help you and your new dog.